 I saw a lone fishing boat out before reaching the point.
 The only vessel I had encountered so far, apart from the one moored at Ramillies Channel when I launched.
 Interestingly, at Halkett Point, I spotted a no-fishing sign on the cliffs.
 I wondered what the reasoning was and where exactly the area extended?
 A later search revealed that it was for glass sponge reef conservation and was just a small area directly off the point.

 After seeing the Langdale ferry travelling westward, I wanted to get far enough past the point to see the ferry for its return route before taking a paddling break.
 But the point felt like it just kept getting further.
 The angle needed to see the Langdale Ferry Terminal was much further than I remembered.
 I eventually gave up, as I didn’t necessarily want to take my break in the travel line of the ferry.
 Reaching a point where I could view the terminal was starting to feel like it would put me right in the path.
 So, I stopped for a snack and my first on-board micturition mid-water.
 The image below is the view back toward Lhaxwm (Anvil Island) from my rest stop with Mount Wrottesley to the left, crowned by clouds.

 Just off of eagle cliff I came across a galaxy of sea stars.
-It was a bit ironic as we had searched for sea stars on a recent holiday to Vancouver Island and had not seen any.
+I couldn’t find a credible source but there were sites that suggested a collective of sea stars is called a “constellation”.
+The sighting was a bit ironic since we had searched for sea stars on a recent holiday to Vancouver Island and had not seen any.
 Here they were, a whole lot of them!
-A constellation you could say.
+A constellation in fact.